doctorfree/RoonCommandLine/README.md

 a location in your shell execution PATH on all of the systems from which you wish to issue command line Roon controls.

+	# The username and ip address of the Python Roon API server were
+	# configured during installation.
+Verify these settings in the
+	# roon script are correct.
+	#
     # Copy the "roon" script to all systems on which you wish to use
 	# the Python Roon API command line tools, every system you want to
 	# enable as a command line Roon remote.
 Each system must be able to